On this page

 The amount you can get varies, dependent upon certain qualifying conditions and how much contributions you have “built up” over your life.
 It may be a regular income for the rest of your life but it may not be enough to help you sustain the quality of life you have made for yourself.
 That is why retirement planning is essential and this section will get you started.

-The single tier pension will be based on individual qualification; individuals will not be able to inherit pensions from their spouse/partner under the new scheme.
-Their will however be transitional protection for those who have contributions under the current scheme.
+The single-tier pension will be based on individual qualification; individuals will not be able to inherit pensions from their spouse/partner under the new scheme.
+There will however be transitional protection for those who have contributions under the current scheme.

 State Pension Age

-The Pension age of a woman has been increasing over the last few years and will be 65 by November 2018.From November 2018 both the pension age of men and women will rise to 68 as follows;
+The Pension age of a woman has been increasing over the last few years and from November 2018 is in line with men.
+Both the pension age of men and women will rise to 68 as follows;

 - 66 between November 2018 and October 2020

 - 68between 2044 and 2046.

 People born after 5 April 1961 but before 6 April 1969 will have a State Pension age of 67.